Maxentius: Accession

 The Basilica of Maxentius in the Roman Forum.
 Completed by his enemy Constantine, it was one of the most impressive edifices of ancient times.

 Bronze follis struck by Maxentius in Rome 308 - 310 AD.
 This coin is commemorating the reconstruction of the temple of Roma following the fire in 307 AD.
 Roma holding globe and sceptre seated within hexastyle temple with shield on the ground is depicted on the reverse.

 When rumours reached the capital that the emperors tried to subject the Roman population to the capitation tax, like every other city of the empire, and wanted to dissolve the remnants of the Praetorian Guard which were still stationed at Rome, riots broke out.
 A group of officers of the city's garrisons (Zosimus calls them Marcellianus, Marcellus and Lucianus) turned to Maxentius to accept the imperial purple, probably judging that the official recognition which was granted to Constantine would not be withheld from Maxentius, son of an emperor as well.
 Maxentius accepted the honour, promised donations to the city's troops, and was publicly acclaimed emperor on 28 October 306.
 The usurpation obviously went largely without bloodshed (Zosimus names only one victim); the prefect of Rome went over to Maxentius and retained his office.
-Apparently the conspirators turned to Maximian as well, who had retired to a palace in Lucania, but he declined to resume power for the time being.
+Apparently the conspirators also approached Maximian, who had retired to a palace in Lucania, but he declined to resume power for the time being.

 Maxentius managed to be recognized as emperor in Central Italy and Southern Italy, the islands of Corsica and Sardinia and Sicily, and the African provinces.
 Northern Italy remained under the control of the western Augustus Valerius Severus, who resided in Mediolanum (Milan).